- Planning & Development

 Zero Tolerance For Starting Development Without the Benefit of a Development Permit

 The County expects that ratepayers and developers will show respect for the right of other ratepayers to provide their views on any proposed development, and to not start development prior to obtaining the relevant approvals.
-The County's development authority adopted a zero tolerance approach to developers starting development beyond grade level without the benefit of a development permit.
+The County's development authority adopted a zero tolerance approach to developers starting development without the benefit of a development permit.

 All developments other than those that are deemed approved, require a Development Permit